 - Please see terms and conditions for complete details

 Again, the unique thing about this card is that American Airlines and US Airways are merging and these bonus miles will become American miles.
+You can already book reward flights on American with US Airways miles.
 That also means this Barclaycard-issued card will no longer be accepting applications and you won’t be able to get its sign-up bonus or other unique perks ever again.
 It is reported that this card will eventually convert essentially into a Barclaycard American Airlines card.
-But that’s still a different card that I can apply for later, so I didn’t want to leave these miles on the table.
+So these are miles I didn’t want to leave on the table.

-Note that 40,000 mile bonus does not require any minimum purchase amount and that there is an $89 annual fee that is not waived for the first year.
-40,000 miles for example is enough for a roundtrip from the US to Hawaii, so that is worth it for me.
+Note that 50,000 mile bonus does not require any minimum purchase amount and that there is an $89 annual fee that is not waived for the first year.
+50,000 miles for example is more than enough for a roundtrip from the US to Hawaii or even two roundtrips within the continental US, so that is worth it for me.
 The US Airways companion certificate is also a unique feature which would be awesome if it eventually applied to American flights (though it probably won’t).

 My bonus experience.
 Applied on 7/14.
 Approved on 7/21.
 First statement closed on 8/12, in which I charged $10 and also paid the $89 annual fee.
 I read some stories about other people making only a single purchase (the minimum technically required) but having to call in about the bonus.
 Thus, I put on another 4 small charges during the second statement period which ended 9/12 totaling about $49.
 My 40,000 bonus miles posted 9/13, one day after the closing of my second statement period.
 Here is a screenshot: